Certain disorders, infections, and surgical procedures can cause malabsorption.

 Pancreatic function tests are done if the doctor thinks that the cause of malabsorption may be the insufficient production of digestive enzymes by the pancreas.
 However, some of these tests are complex, time-consuming, and invasive.
 In one test, a tube is passed through the mouth and guided into the small intestine, where intestinal fluids containing pancreatic secretions can be collected and measured.
 In another test, the person swallows a substance that requires pancreatic enzymes for its digestion.
 The products of digestion are then measured in the urine.
 Recently, doctors have been doing simpler and easier tests that measure levels of certain pancreatic enzymes in the stool.

-Other diagnostic tests (culture of digestive bacteria, certain blood tests, or breath tests) may also be done.
+Other diagnostic tests (including culture of digestive bacteria, certain blood tests, or breath tests) may also be done.